compiler-explorer/compiler-explorer/CONTRIBUTING.md

  you must stick to **ES5** (so no `let` or arrow operators) js code.
  Sadly there are still enough users out there on old browsers.
- Note that this restriction does not apply to the server side code, in which you can use all the cool you want.
+ Note that this restriction does not apply to the server side code, in which you can use all the cool features you want.
  In lieu of ES6 features, [Underscore.js](https://underscorejs.org/) is available as a way to bridge the feature gap.
 The library is available both in the client and server code.